ije2c/Java-JavaFx/README.md

 #This ReadME covers the installation process of Java Fx on Eclipse 2020
-#Java Fx Instatllation Steps on Eclipse 2020:
+#Java Fx Installation Steps on Eclipse 2020:
 1. Download latest Eclipse version for Java developers at https://www.eclipse.org/downloads/packages/
 2. Download JavaFx Plugin from  help -> Eclipse Marketplace _> type in FX and download the e(fx) plugin and restart Eclipse
 3. Download latest Java FX version from https://gluonhq.com/products/javafx/